jneilliii/OctoPrint-ConsolidatedTabs/README.md

 * Overall width: width to set the overall page container, useful for widescreen displays.
 * Clear All Positions and Sizes: use the buttons to clear any position or size customizations, helpful when panels get moved off screen.

+## To-Do
+* [ ] Figure out how to get rid of the extra whitespace at the bottom of the page after panels are positioned.

 ## Most Recent Release
 **[0.0.4](https://github.com/jneilliii/OctoPrint-ConsolidatedTabs/releases/tag/0.0.4)** (07/26/2020)